 Smoking Causes Erectile Dysfunction

 It is hardly surprising that smoking is one of the biggest causes of erectile dysfunction.
 Smoking is the single greatest cause of death and disease in the world.
-Studies report chronic smokers are 1.5 to 2-timers more likely than nonsmokers to report ED.
+Studies report that chronic smokers are 1.5 to 2-times more likely than nonsmokers to report ED.
 Importantly, studies also show that quitting smoking, especially in younger men, has a hugely positive impact on sexual health.

 Giving up smoking has huge benefits for your general and sexual health.
 Younger guys, in particular, who put enormous importance on their sexual vigor and prowess, will benefit from improved cardiovascular health.
 Erections will be easier with increased blood flow helping them gain an erection, have more energy, and feel significantly better.

 Masturbate in Advance

 One effective method is just before ejaculation to gently squeeze the penis just below the 'head' for 10 - 20 seconds, then carry on.
 Practice the stop and start method (edging), taking a deep breath before continuing; this will help delay ejaculation.
 This method can be beneficial, and with practice, you can regain a significant degree of control and last longer in bed!